KirillDogadin-std/Lab-Semantic/README.md

 We used two datasets, namely DBP-WD and DBP-YG, which are based on DWY100K proposed in [BootEA](https://www.ijcai.org/proceedings/2018/0611.pdf).

 #### DBP-WD and DBP-YG
-In "data/BootEA_datasets.zip", we give the full data of the two datasets that we used.
+In "data/BootEA_datasets.zip", we provide the full data of the two datasets that we used.
 Each dataset has the following files:

 * ent_links: all the entity links without training/test/valid splits;
 * 631: entity links with training/test/valid splits, contains three files, namely train_links, test_links and valid_links;